henley678/Data-Science-and-Machine-Learning-Portfolio/README.md

 ## 10-K Filings
 - Obtain the 10-K filings for the companies (a list of mutual funds and the companies that were dropped from their portfolios)

+## Web Scraping Quotes
+- Scrape the website with the quote users and the quote